TRex22/OldCodeArchive/README.md

 Some of the work is from exercises I did in class - I tended not to to do exactly what was asked but do my own thing.

+	\CodeExperiments contains code experiments which I have done from 2009-2012/3 These are experimental code, tutorials or other strange things I have attempted to do.
+Most of it is non functional and just stored here so I can get it off my Dropbox folder.

 The code here is not particularly good, but I would not like to loose it which is why I am making a git repo for it.